 Problems that can arise in the phalanges

 Since these bones are the distal extremities of the foot, they can be subject to trauma such as stubbing your toe.
 When this happens you may fracture a phalanx bone.
 Contrary to the popular notion that nothing can be done it’s important to have the injured toe evaluated.
 Why?
 If a fracture is present a common treatment will be to buddy tape the injured toe to an adjacent toe.
 This is important during the healing phase to ensure the fracture does not get too displaced.
-A fracture that heals in a misaligned position can create long term pain and require surgical intervention.
-When the great toe is fractured, proper evaluation is needed to insure proper healing because of its importance for normal ambulation.
+A fracture that heals in a misaligned position can create long-term pain and require surgical intervention.
+When the great toe is fractured, proper evaluation is needed to ensure proper healing because of its importance for normal ambulation.
 Again, proper treatment and follow-up is important.

 Hammertoes